 Blue Ridge Craft Trails

-The best of traditional and contemporary craft is just a trail away during Blue Ridge Craft Trails Month this July in Henderson County.
+The best of traditional and contemporary craft is easy to find along the Blue Ridge Craft Trails in Henderson County.

 Three distinct trails guide visitors through the towns of Hendersonville and Flat Rock, and into the Blue Ridge Mountain countryside, showcasing nationally-renowned artists in their studios and galleries.

-The Blue Ridge National Heritage Area debuted the trails earlier this year and has partnered with Henderson County Tourism to celebrate these trails throughout the month of July.
+The Blue Ridge National Heritage Area debuted the trails earlier this year and has partnered with Henderson County Tourism to celebrate these trails all year long.
 To find a brochure with maps, trails and more information, stop by the Visitor Center or find it online here.

 The craft sites on the Henderson County trail allow visitors to follow entire trails, or pick and choose from among various artists.
 Along the way, Hendersonville’s pedestrian-friendly downtown, numerous outdoor activities and abundance of craft beverages on the Cheers!
 Trail add to the experience.